Nobody Gets Me: Music and lyrics

 In the lyrics, SZA recalls memories she made with her ex-fiancé, narrates all the events that strained their relationship and led to their break-up, and explains how she has felt in the aftermath.
-SZA spoke about the song's story in a radio station interview prior to the album's release; she told the host that breaking up with him was like banishing herself to hell for the rest of her life because he was the only person whom she thought could understand her feelings.
+SZA spoke about the song's story in a radio interview prior to the album's release; she told the host that breaking up with him was like banishing herself to hell for the rest of her life because he was the only person who she thought could understand her feelings.
 She tried rekindling their relationship, but she turned out to regret her decision, and she also compared the experience to going to hell.

 The first verse recounts a drunken argument they had at the MGM Grand shortly after they had sex: "you were balls deep, now we beefin'".
 She talks about how she screamed "fuck that" towards him, saying that even though she could barely remember it because she was drunk, she meant what she told him.
 Writing for The Quietus, CJ Thorpe-Tracey argued that the line was the lyric that best summarized SOS, because to him it aptly captured a recurring theme in the album in which SZA gets into several arguments with her ex-partners and tries to get over them quickly using coping mechanisms like sex.
 She returns to the present in the next few lines, urging him to "stick it in 'fore the memories get to kicking in" knowing that they both will regret it.

 Critical reception

 Vulture and The Sydney Morning Herald praised the song's vocals, whereas Variety praised the melodic arrangement.
+In a 2025 ranking of SZA's discography, The Guardian critic Alexis Petridis rated "Nobody Gets Me" as her fourth-best song.
+He wrote that the lyrics deftly blended sexuality with sadness and vulnerability, with further praise for the "spectacular vocal pyrotechnics".

+Live performances

+SZA debuted "Nobody Gets Me" live during the SOS Tour in 2023.
+She performed the song during a medley of the Ctrl track "Supermodel" as a life raft transported her above the stage.
+"Nobody Gets Me" was also included on the set lists of certain concerts in the Grand National Tour, which SZA is headlining with rapper Kendrick Lamar.

+Credits

+Credits are adapted from the liner notes of SOS.